makinacorpus/drupal-ucms/docs/getting-started.rst

 In order to administrate your multi-site factory, µCMS provides you an administration site.

-To let µCMS know your master hostname, add the following variable to your ``settings.php`` file :
+To let µCMS knows your master hostname, add the following variable to your ``settings.php`` file :

 .. code-block:: php